exercism/csharp/concepts/const-readonly/about.md

 The `const` modifier has some restrictions:

-1. It can only be applied to "constant" types: strings, booleans and numbers.
+1. It can only be applied to "constant" types: strings, Booleans and numbers.
 1. The `const` value must be initialized immediately.

 See [defining constants][defining-constants] for more information.